When and where are the races?

 The race schedule will appear on the home page of cyclocross.org.
 The start times for each race are available here.

 What’s the race format?

 Each of the four races combine entrants from several race categories.
+Races begin with a mass start and Each of the races combine entrants from several race categories.
 Races begin with a mass start and stretch out into a circuit.
 This circuit is typically 3 kms long and includes grass, pavement, dirt and occasionally sand.
 The course is marked with flags or stakes and tape.
 With the flags, keep the red/pink ones on your right.
 Each lap you ride will be tracked by the timers and they will signal the final lap by ringing a bell at the finish line.
 You may not hear this bell as it is based on the leader and you may be passed by the leader in their last lap.
 Ride at your own pace.
 Please move over for faster riders if they indicate they are about to pass.
 There will be barriers on the course where you will have to get off your bike and carry your bike over them before remounting.
 You must run over the barriers, you are not allowed to bunny hop them.

 How long is the race?

 It varies by category, with the longest lasting one hour.
 What that means is that the number of laps is determined mid-race based on lap times to that point.
 Once the race winner has completed his/her final lap, everyone behind him/her will finish regardless of their lap count.
 Cyclocross races are based on the leaders, not a specific time or distance.

 On race day, when should I get there?

 There is no on-site, race day registration.
 Registration for the series or single day race must be done online through CCNbikes.com.
 For racers who register for the entire series, racers will only pick-up their numbers and chip once and use them for the complete season.
 After that, riders simply have to show up for the start of their races.
 For racers who register for a single day race, number and chip pick-up is only available the morning of the race.